-Committee discussions Committee discussions compared to placebo for pooled high-intensity statins: the committee also agreed that final LDL-C concentration was significantly reduced for individual statins Atorvastatin 20mg and 80mg and Sinvastatin 80mg compared to placebo, but not for Rosuvastatin 10mg compared to placebo.
-The committee noted that whilst the final LDL-C concentration for high- intensity statins was reported in CG181, there was no quality assessment of this evidence and no evidence statements: it was reported in CG181 that this information was included to ensure the information was available for the GDC if they needed to make recommendations about individual drugs and targets.
 The committee noted that the only outcomes not reported in CG181 that were specified in the protocol for this review were unstable angina and number of dropouts.
 Whilst this information would have further informed the committee's decision making, they considered that CG181 provided information on the beneficial effect of high-intensity statins on critical outcomes of all-cause mortality, CV mortality, non-fatal MI and stroke, and that they had sufficient information to make recommendations on use of high-intensity statins in people with FH.
 The committee then went on to discuss the negative effects of high-intensity statins and agreed that there was an increase in liver-related adverse events with high-intensity statins up to 5 years follow-up.
+The committee concluded that, taking into account the indirect population, high-intensity statins showed benefit which the committee stated they would expect to see in a population with FH.
+The recommendation on statin therapy in adults was updated from the 2008 guideline; however, it was considered appropriate to maintain the wording about using a statin with the lowest acquisition cost, as no evidence to indicate using a particular statin was considered during this update.
+The committee considered the effect of the evidence review on the

+The committee considered the effect of the evidence review on the recommendations associated with statin treatment in adults and decided that recommendations 1.3.1.1, 1.3.1.3 and 1.3.1.10 to 1.3.1.16 should stand unchanged.

+Children

-The committee concluded that, taking into account the indirect population, high-intensity statins and agreed that wording about using a statin with the lowest acquisistion cost, as no evidence to indicate using a particular statin was considered during this update.
-The commendations 1.3.1.1, 1.3.1.3 and 1.3.1.10 to 1.3.1.16 should stand unchanged.
-Children In children, the use of statins must be balanced against possible developmental adverse events caused by statins; the committee and topic experts discussed that rosuvastatin or pravastatin were most appropriate due to their hydrophilic nature, which ma in children and decided that recommendations 1.3.1.17 to 1.3.1.19,and 1.3.1.23 to 1.3.1.27 should stand unchanged.
-Trade-off between net health benefits and resource use There were no included economic studies for this review question.
+In children, the use of statins must be balanced against possible developmental adverse events caused by statins; the committee and topic experts discussed that rosuvastatin or pravastatin were most appropriate due to their hydrophilic nature, which makes them less likely to cross the blood-brain barrier.
+The committee discussed the age at which statin treatment would start; topic experts responded that the age varies, but treatment by the age of 10 was considered appropriate to balance reduction in cardiovascular risk and adverse events.
+The topic experts discussed that there were no hard outcome measures to assess the efficacy of statins in children (cIMT is hard to monitor and not validated over time), but the general principle was to prescribe the lowest dose that gives a beneficial effect with few adverse effects.
+The committee considered the effect of the evidence review on the recommendations associated with statin treatment in children and decided that recommendations 1.3.1.17 to 1.3.1.19, and 1.3.1.23 to 1.3.1.27 should stand unchanged.

+Trade-off between net health benefits and resource use

+There were no included economic studies for this review question.

 The findings from the clinical review were used to inform the economic modelling conducted for case finding.

 The committee discussed that rosuvastatin is more expensive than others that are just as effective although it is about to come off patent next year.
 The committee noted that better diagnosis through case identification and cascade testing will include some children and increase demand for specialist paediatric lipid services.
 The committee considered that there is no evidence that one statin is safer than another in children.

+Other considerations

-Other considerations The committee previously discussed that pregnant or breastfeeding women should not take statins; therefore they should receive appropriate
+The committee previously discussed that pregnant or breastfeeding women should not take statins; therefore they should receive appropriate counselling and advice about cessation of statins prior to pregnancy and whilst breastfeeding.